Anmol53/react-conceptual-questions/README.md

     It can listen for all dispatches and execute code with the details of the actions and the current states.
 Middleware provides a powerful abstraction.

-    We can use Middleware for API requests, logging in between, etc. `Redux Thunk Middleware` is one of the example which is widely used with redux.
+    We can use Middleware for API requests, logging in between, etc. `Redux Thunk Middleware` is one of the examples that is widely used with redux.

     ***